vlcn-io/cr-sqlite/notes.md

 (2) should be split into its own function since vtab needs to check schema version and re-pull table infos too

 ---

 extra tests:

 - test clean db version
 - test clean then crr db version
 - test reload
   ^-- these exist in correcntess tests

 repro finalization problem with prepared statement in pExtData and extension destructor.

+# Gyp

+node-gyp build --debug
+node-gyp rebuild --debug
+node-gyp configure --debug